w3c/pwpub/README.md

 # Packaged Web Publications

 This is the repository of the W3C’s specification on Packaged Web Publications, developed by the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/).

+THe editors' draft of the Lighweight Packaging Format (LPF) can be [read directly(https://raw.githack.com/w3c/pwpub/master/spec/ocf-lite.html).
+The master document is temporarily [here(https://github.com/w3c/pwpub/blob/master/spec/ocf-lite.html)].

-The editors’ draft of the specification can also be [read directly](https://w3c.github.io/pwpub/).
+The original editors’ draft of the specification can also be [read directly](https://w3c.github.io/pwpub/).

 ## Contributing to the Repository